Estimated Read Time: 5 minutes

-If you are searching for finance or accounting talent in Singapore this year, offering a salary increment will be crucial for attracting talent in a competitive market.
+If you are searching for finance or accounting talent in Singapore this year, offering a salary increment will be crucial for attracting talent in a competitive market still dealing with the impact of COVID-19.

-Here are a number of salary trends that will impact finance and accounting candidates this year, and why organisations need to prepare a robust hiring and retention budget in 2019.
+Here are a number of salary trends that will impact finance and accounting candidates this year, and why organisations need to prepare a robust hiring and retention budget.

 Top certifications means top salaries